Author's Avatar

 To get an accurate idea of what rate could be available to you, reach out today.

-• The deposit – this is usually a minimum of 5% of the value of the property you plan to buy.
+• The deposit: This is usually a minimum of 5% [1] of the value of the property you plan to buy.
 But policies may vary from lender to lender and 10% is not uncommon.

 Going over your aims, questions and reservations with a suitably qualified, experienced mortgage broker could prove an invaluable experience.